sole/gumhelper/README.md

     if(err) {
         // Error!
         // This can fail for many reasons, even if the user doesn't accept the
-        // prompt for using the webcam (we set a timeout for detecting this) } else {
+        // prompt for using the webcam (we set a timeout for detecting this, configure it
+        // with the options parameter-explained a bit below) } else {
         // Success!
         // stream: the video stream